Artificial Intelligence in Healthcare

 occur in reinforcement learning when the model is used outside the 'closed world' in which it was trained.
 Such cases can be identified via out-of-distribution detection.

-Research on AI in medicine at Fraunhofer IKS
+Research on AI in healthcare at Fraunhofer IKS

 Our focus: Trustworthy digital health